Spectacular Views and Spring Wildflowers Await at Ring Mountain

-There are no amenities here, so pack in your own water and snacks.
+There are no amenities like restrooms or water fountains here, so pack in your own water and snacks.
 Ring Mountain is largely an open area, so hats and sunscreen are musts.
 It can get windy there, too, so layered clothing is advised.
 Poison oak also abounds here, so stay on the trails.
 On-leash dogs are welcome.

 For more information, including a printable trail map, visit the Marin County Open Space District's Ring Mountain page.

 June 29, 2022